marcwiest/helixcss/README.md

 This folder addresses mostly the default HTML tags, but there are also a couple of silent component classes (%heading, %link & %small) within `_document.scss`.

-#### CSS3

-Contains mixins that take care of CSS3 browser consistency and eliminate the need for a 3rd party framework.

 #### Objects

 - **Layout Folder:** The layout folder holds purely structural elements that handle skeletal aspects,